 It is all about the physics of the golf club.
-The balance can give a greater kick to the shaft, and that will make the ball travel faster.
+The balance can give a greater kick to the shaft, making the ball travel faster.
 But it is about more than this.
-It is about how you as the golfer ‘feel’ the club.
+It is about how you, as the golfer, ‘feel’ the club.
 The founder of the company which developed the system is former NASA scientist Jeff Linder.
-He says the system gives clubs a more substantial feel and this gives golfers a feeling of something to push against.
+He says the system gives clubs a more substantial feel, giving golfers a feeling of something to push against.
 This increases a sense of control and confidence that you are in closer contact with the club.

 The talented team behind this has a history of using cutting-edge engineering skills to take sports to another level.
 Concrete canoes and super-charged peddle vehicles are just some of the projects they have to their name.

 When they turned their focus onto golf clubs, they bought those engineering brains onto the way the golf club swings.
 One thing they have done is used the technology on drivers as well as putters.

 Jeff Linder says this wasn’t what the team set out to do.
 But as they experimented, they found that by counterweighting drivers, they could change the ball flight.
 Their computer analysis showed that the loading of the golf club shaft altered the forces working on the golf ball.

 Many golf gurus think that counterbalancing clubs is going to be the next big thing.
 One such guru is Steve Boccieri, who invented a heavy putter a decade ago.
 He says that the next frontier of golf technology is going to be counterbalancing.

 There are some products already out there, in addition to the Certified Balance System.
 Boccieri has developed a product called the Secret Grip, for example, which is nearly double the weight of most grips on the market.
 Many professionals and amateurs as well have given thumbs up to this product.